min2ha/ukwa-site/content/target/81456/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The:  Davis warns Tory MPs: backing Chequers will cost party at election

 David Davis wrote to Conservative MPs warning that the party faced “dire” electoral consequences if Theresa May continued to pursue a Chequers-style deal with the EU27.